GendlerYoni/BookAByte/README.md

 ## Overview

-BookAByte is a restaurant reservation web application that supports both customer and administrator workflows.
+BookAByte is a restaurant reservation web application supporting both customer and administrator workflows.

-Customers can browse and filter restaurants, check reservation availability, create and cancel reservations, view upcoming and past reservations, and leave reviews.
+Customers can browse and filter restaurants, check reservation availability, create and cancel reservations, view upcoming and past reservations, and submit reviews.

-Administrators can create and manage restaurants, review customer feedback, and view reservation and rating statistics.
+Administrators can create and manage restaurants, upload restaurant images, review customer feedback, and view reservation and rating statistics.

 The application follows a layered Spring Boot architecture using controllers, services, repositories, and JPA entities.